-Summer Succotash is a quick and easy side dish perfect for a BBQ.
-There are many different versions, some including bacon or salt pork, potatoes, okra and sometimes heavy cream.
+This Summer Succotash recipe is the best quick and easy side dish and it's perfect for a BBQ!
+There are many different versions, some including bacon or salt pork, potatoes, okra, and sometimes heavy cream.
 I've created a lighter, vegetarian version that's perfect for summer but of course, can be enjoyed any time of year.

 What is Succotash?

 If the classic Sylvester The Cat phrase "Sufferin' Succotash!" comes to mind you are not alone (and at least as old as I am).
 You may know the phrase but do you know what Succotash is?
-It's a dish that has a great history in the US.
-In fact it is said to have been served at the first Thanksgiving in 1621 and was a staple dish during the Great Depression.
+It's a vegetable side dish that is traditionally made primarily of corn and shelled beans.
+It can contain many other ingredients, mainly vegetables but often includes bacon or pork hock.

-The name originates from the word “sohquttahhash” from the Indigenous American language Narragansett.
+The name originates from the word “sohquttahhash” which means "broken corn kernals" from the Indigenous American language Narragansett.
 It roughly translates to "broken corn kernels."
-It's packed with nutrients (the corn and bean combo makes it a complete protein) and has easily accessible ingredients, which made it a good choice for the indigenous people as well as the settlers who adopted it.
+It's packed with nutrients and has easily accessible ingredients, which made it a good choice for the indigenous people as well as the settlers who adopted it.
 Today it is very popular in New England, Pennsylvania, and the Southern United States and found on many Thanksgiving tables.

 Ingredients